 Jenny grew up in rural NSW and studied medicine at the University of Sydney, graduating in 1987.
-She has been an active member of the Yarralumla Surgery team since 1993.
-Her special interests are Women’s Health and Paediatrics.
-Jenny has a Diploma of Paediatrics and is a member of the Australasian Menopause Society.
+She has been a G.P. at the Yarralumla Surgery since 1993.
+Jenny’s special interests are Women’s Health and Paediatrics.
+She has a Diploma of Paediatrics and is a member of the Australasian Menopause Society.
+She has worked in the past for Family Planning Australia and the QE2 Family Centre.
 She has been the visiting GP to the Boarding House at Canberra Girls Grammar School since 1998.
+Jenny currently works as part time Clinical Coordinator for Breastscreen ACT.
+She is married, has 3 adult children and enjoys golf, cycling and walking with her dog.

 Catriona joined Yarralumla Surgery in 2012, returning to Canberra after time in Darwin and overseas.
 She has a special interest in skin cancer medicine and surgery, having completed a skin cancer college certificate.
 Whilst living in Darwin Catriona ran a busy skin cancer clinic.
 She also has enhanced skills in the treatment and management of sports related injuries,public health and tropical medicine, for which she holds a Masters qualification.